Commencement 2026

 Logistics for both Ceremonies

-Links will become available as we get closer to the 2024 ceremony date.
+SON Live Broadcast Link will be available as we grow closer to the ceremony

 Graduates report to the Convention Center and check in at the North Lobby- Level 1.
 You will be directed to your preparation and line-up area from there.